Captivating Connections: The Dynamic Influence of Joint Attention on Early Learning

 Language Acquisition & Communication

-When children engage in joint attention, they are primed to learn how to appropriately link words to objects, features, people, places, and events.
+As children are learning language, joint attention primes them to learn how to appropriately link words to objects, features, people, places, and events.
 A child’s vocabulary size can be predicted by the ability to respond and initiate bids for joint attention because the words children hear during these engagements are strongly linked to a child’s vocabulary development.

 Conversations that accompany moments of joint attention provide children with opportunities to hear new words, phrases, and sentence structures, which, in turn, contribute to the development of their own expressive language skills.